muratk5n/thirdwave/en/README.md

 ---

+The same "people" wanted an Iraqi invasion after 9/11.

+---

+Deliver on needs, based on idio, then sell.

+---

+They are bleeping clueless who gives a shit abt what they think.

+"Almost three out of four Americans support Ukraine no-fly zone"

+---

 'But there has been a rise of nationalism in Ukraine recently'.
 RU took pieces of the country, what else would there be a 'rise' of?